MAIF/daikoku/manual/src/main/paradox/tenantusage/5-translations.md

 # Translate mail content and front office

-Daikoku supports two languages : french and english.
+Daikoku supports two languages : french and english (If your language is missing, you can contribute, do not hesitate).
 All translations can be override when navigating on the `internationalization` page from a tenant settings page (the full route is `https://<your-domain-name>/settings/internationalization/mail`).

 On this page, you have 3 tabs : `Mail`, `Mail Template` and `Front office`.

-### Mail tab
+### Mail

-The mail tab manages all the translations of the contents of the mails.
-For each translation, you have a list of `required variables` which will be replace by Daikoku when an email is send.
+The mail tab manage all the translations of the mails content.
+For each translation, you have a list of `required variables` which will be replaced by Daikoku when an email is send
+> Beware of surroound your variable by square brackets if you wants it to be replaced .

 For example, the message
 ```